-- a query name containing the left-most label "kskroll-sentinel-ista-<tag-index>.".
+a. a query name containing the left-most label "kskroll-sentinel-ista-<tag-index>.".
 This corresponds to a a validly-signed RRset in the zone, so that responses associated with queried names in this zone can be authenticated by a DNSSEC-validating resolver.
-Any validly-signed DNS zone can be used for this test. - b. a query name containing the left-most label "kskroll-sentinelnot-ta-<tag-index>.".
+Any validly-signed DNS zone can be used for this test.

+- b. a query name containing the left-most label "kskroll-sentinelnot-ta-<tag-index>.".
 This is also a validly-signed name.
 Any validly-signed DNS zone can be used for this test. - c. a third query name that is signed with a DNSSEC signature that cannot be validated (i.e. the corresponding RRset is not signed with a valid RRSIG record).

 The responses received from queries to resolve each of these names would allow us to infer a trust key state of the resolution environment.
+The techniques describes in this document rely on (DNSSEC validating) resolvers responding with SERVFAIL (RCODE 2) to valid answers.
+Note that a slew of other issues can also cause SERVFAIL responses, so false positive or negative results may sometimes occur.
 To describe this process of classification, we can classify resolvers into four distinct behavior types, for which we will use the labels: "Vnew", "Vold", "Vleg", and "nonV".
 These labels correspond to resolver behaviour types as follows:

-- o Vnew: A DNSSEC-Validating resolver that is configured to implement this mechanism has loaded the nominated key into its local trusted key store will respond with an A or AAAA RRset response for "kskroll-sentinel-is-ta" queries, SERVFAIL for "kskroll-sentinelnot-ta" queries and SERVFAIL for the invalidly signed name queries. - o Vold: A DNSSEC-Validating resolver that is configured to implement this mechanism that has not loaded the nominated key into its local trusted key store will respond with an SERVFAIL for "kskroll-sentinel-is-ta" queries, an A or AAAA RRset response for "kskroll-sentinel-not-ta" queries and SERVFAIL for the invalidly signed name queries. - o Vleg: A DNSSEC-Validating resolver that does not implement this mechanism will respond with an A or AAAA RRSET response for "kskroll-sentinel-is-ta", an A record response for "kskrollsentinel-not-ta" and SERVFAIL for the invalid name. - o nonV: A non-DNSSEC-Validating resolver will respond with an A record response for "kskroll-sentinel-is-ta", an A record response for "kskroll-sentinel-not-ta" and an A record response for the invalid name.
+- o Vnew: A DNSSEC-Validating resolver that is configured to implement this mechanism has loaded the nominated key into its local trusted key store will respond with an A or AAAA RRset response for "kskroll-sentinel-is-ta" queries, SERVFAIL for "kskroll-sentinelnot-ta" queries and SERVFAIL for the invalidly signed name queries. - o Vold: A DNSSEC-Validating resolver that is configured to implement this mechanism that has not loaded the nominated key into its local trusted key store will respond with an SERVFAIL for "kskroll-sentinel-is-ta" queries, an A or AAAA RRset response for "kskroll-sentinel-not-ta" queries and SERVFAIL for the invalidly signed name queries. - o Vleg: A DNSSEC-Validating resolver that does not implement this mechanism will respond with an A or AAAA RRset response for "kskroll-sentinel-is-ta", an A record response for "kskrollsentinel-not-ta" and SERVFAIL for the invalid name. - o nonV: A non-DNSSEC-Validating resolver will respond with an A or AAAA record response for "kskroll-sentinel-is-ta", an A record response for "kskroll-sentinel-not-ta" and an A record response for the invalid name.